 Newport Beach in orange county is over 50 miles south of Santa Monica.

 Especially the balboa peninsula with its gorgeous waterfront spots make Newport beach a perfect destination.

 Its old-fashioned charm and laid-back atmosphere make you want to stay forever

 and the beach on the peninsula is considered one of the best urban beaches in the entire us.

 Just about 50 miles north back in l.a county, Venice with its busy boardwalk.

-A walk through Venice reveals a collection of murals, long winding canals, and the colorful boardwalk with muscle beach and the skatepark.
+A walk through Venice reveals a collection of murals, long winding canals, and a colorful boardwalk with a muscle beach and a skatepark.